testingisdocumenting/znai/znai-docs/documentation/layout/tabs.md

     ````tabs
     JavaScript:
-    First you need to download WebStorm and then run following using your terminal
+    First you need to download WebStorm and then run the following using your terminal

     ```bash
     $ yarn install